bluelocksystems-lab/BlueLockCryptoTracking/BlueLockCryptoTracking/SECURITY.md

 - Acknowledge your report within **72 hours**
 - Provide a status update within **7 days**
 - Coordinate a fix and public disclosure timeline with you
-- Credit you in the release notes (unless you prefer to remain anonymous)
+- Credit you in the release notes

 ## Security Scope